Lost-Outpost/Telsera/HELP.md

 Feel free to hop on the Discord support forum channel, as support is primarily offered in [The Lost Outpost](https://discord.gg/WF66mMu).

+**NOTE** - Currently a work-in-progress.
+My plan is to revamp this entire page into sections (ie. UI, SFW Gameplay, NSFW Gameplay, common install errors, etc.).
+Please be patient with me in the meantime!

 ## Frequently Asked Questions - FAQ

 ### I'm unable to download 'Curios' files when running Wabbajack.
 What should I do?